victoroalvarez/hello-world/README.md

 # Hello World! - Victor O. Alvarez
-Hello, I'm Victor O. Alvarez, a Computer Engineering student at PUPR Puerto Rico, this repository presents information about and links to my public work.
+Hi, I'm Victor O. Alvarez, a Computer Engineering student at PUPR Puerto Rico.
+This repository presents information about and links to my public work.
 I like to write and share Python and BASH shell scripts.
-I have interest in Programming, Data Science, Automation and Embedded computing.
+I have interest in Programming, AI, Data Science, Automation and Embedded computing.

 ## Websites and Publications
 - [Internetworking](https://internetworking.substack.com/) - Computer Science study blog